 Warning: dangerously simple quickle recipe ahead

-I’ve been having an all-out love affair with DIY pickles ever since I learned how ridiculously easy they are to make at home.
+I’ve been having an all-out love affair with DIY quick pickles ever since I learned how ridiculously easy they are to make at home.
+And I mean they are EASY.
+They aren’t called quick pickles for nothing!

 Since then, every vegetable I see is in danger of becoming a pickle.
 I especially enjoy quick pickles (AKA Quickles) because . . . well . . .
 I’m into nearly instant gratification.